Why the MA Literature Program?

-Students electing the Literature Concentration must take ENGL 5000 and complete at least 27 more units of applicable course work.
-Of these 27 units, at least 12 must be in Literature courses numbered ENGL 5000 through ENGL 5999.
-Literature students may apply no more than nine units of the following toward their MA degree (these nine units may be applied in any combination, including to repeat the same course): undergraduate courses in Literature, independent study (ENGL 5980) courses, an internship, and/or courses not offered by the English Department.
-Students not completing 6 units of thesis must take 6 units of 5000-level literature seminars.
+Literature students must take ENGL 5000 (Critical Theory and Research) and complete at least 27 more units of applicable course work.
+Of these 27 units, at least 18 must be in Literature courses numbered ENGL 5550 through ENGL 5950 and designated as seminars.
+Students who choose the thesis option (see below) may take 6 units of thesis writing in lieu of 6 seminar units.
+M.A. candidates in Literature may apply no more than 9 units of the following toward their degree (these may be applied in any combination, including repeating a course): 4000-level courses in Literature, independent study courses (ENGL 5980), internships, and/or 4000-level courses not offered by the English Department.

 Comprehensive Examinations